the rarity desire

 Maslow’s Hierarchy of Needs

 These are temporary rarity structures.
 Without the value that a market assigns, an object may no longer be considered rare.
-Case in point - as very few people still collect Beanie Babies anymore, most hold very little value apart from a few exceptions
+Very few people still collect Beanie Babies anymore, so most hold little to no value apart from a few exceptions.

-Clearly, a market helps to reinforce rarity - but this is not always the case.
+A market helps to reinforce and make rarity visible or identifiable, but this is not always the case.

 Some types of rarity are more focused on fascination as opposed to just collecting.
-Like serial killers - their acts are despicable and heinous - but they hold a grip on popular culture and media.
-We are fascinated not by their violence, which we abhor - but because they are rare, morbidly different.
-And while there is a dark market of memorabilia of serial killers' personal items (such as websites that auction off true crime memorabilia or Adolf Hitler’s watercolor paintings) - this is simply a deeper expression of the rarity fascination shared by many.
+Consider the nefarious collections surrounding criminals or serial killers - their acts are despicable and heinous, but they hold a grip on popular culture and media.
+We are fascinated not by their violence, which we abhor, but because they are rare and morbidly different.
+And while there is a dark market of memorabilia of serial killers' items (such as websites that auction off true crime memorabilia or Adolf Hitler’s watercolor paintings), this is simply a deeper expression of the rarity fascination shared by many.

 The hair of Charles Manson, up for auction.

-In either case - rarity expressed through market value, or rarity via fascination, the desire surrounding rarity is tied to identity.
+In either case, as expressed through market value or via fascination, rarity is tied to identity.
 Rarity informs us about aspects of ourselves.

-The topic of identity is central to our human experience, it is a pursuit.
-We continually pursue our identity - not only through art that we make, or collect, the music we like, the movies we watch, or the communities we are a part of.
+Identity is central to our human experience.
+We continually pursue identity through the art that we make or collect, through the music we like, the movies we watch, or the communities we are a part of.

-While we are growing up, the pursuit of identity is a necessity - we are learning how to become someone, an independent member of society.
+While we are growing up, the pursuit of identity is a necessity.
+We are learning how to become someone, to assume a role as an independent member of society.
 As adults, we consider that our identity is ‘complete’, a finished process.
 But this is not the case.
 We continue to grow and change throughout our lives professionally, through our education, raising children, and through the biological cycles of life.

 Identity drives much of what we do, invisibly.
 And the rarity desire is an expression of just that.